johnshearing/beemocracy/Beemocracy2.0.md

 # beemocracy
-Governance System For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society
+Governance By Jury For Cardano Modeled After The Democracy Which Evolved In Honey Bee Society

 Code implementation is in the planning stages